alirecommends/alirecommends/README.md

 - 👋 Hi, I’m @alirecommends
 - 👀 I’m interested in UX/UI design and web development.
-- 🌱 I’m currently learning Figma, Web and hopefully a framwork!
+- 🌱 I’m currently learning Javascrip!
-- 💞️ I’m looking to collaborate on learning simple javascript codes and interactie CSS.
+- 💞️ I’m looking to collaborate on learning simple javascript codes and interactive CSS.
 - 📫 How to reach me ...

 <!---